Near Tillamook in Tillamook County, Oregon — The American West (Northwest)

 The original light was a heavy bronze five-wick kerosene lantern that was turned by weights and pulleys.
 Four sides of this 8-sided lens were covered with red glass, which produced an alternating red and white beam as the light turned.
 The Cape Meares light is of the "first order," the largest of seven lens sizes.

 A day in the life of a lighthouse keeper

 Location.
 45° 29.151′ N, 123° 58.487′ W. Marker is near Tillamook, Oregon, in Tillamook County.
 Marker can be reached from Cape Meares Lighthouse Drive west of Bayshore Drive when traveling west.
+Marker is located at the Welcome Kiosk in Cape Meares State Scenic Viewpoint and National Wildlife Refuge, an Oregon State Park.
 Touch for map.
-Marker is located at the Welcome Kiosk in Cape Meares State Scenic Viewpoint and National Wildlife Refuge, an Oregon State Park.
 Marker is at or near this postal address: 3500 Cape Meares Loop, Tillamook OR 97141, United States of America.
+Touch for directions.